wltrup/Swift-WTUniquePrimitiveType/README.md

 var userIdToUserNameMap: [UserId, UserName] = [:]
 ```

 Wait... don't you have to worry about making the dictionary key type conform to `Hashable`?
 No, you don't, because primitive types are already hashable and the underlying protocol that makes this library work uses that fact to implement `Hashable` on your behalf.
 As a result, all your custom `WTUniquePrimitiveType` creations aready conform to `Hashable`.
-They're also `Equatable` and `Comparable` too!
+They're `Equatable` and `Comparable` too!

 ### Arithmetic operations

-That is something I haven't done yet but they will be added to `version 1.1` of this library, so stay tuned.
+That is something I haven't done yet but plan to add to `version 1.1` of this library, so stay tuned.
 For now, you'll have to resort to access the internal values by using the getter property `value`, as in:

 ```swift
 let total = user.numberOfPets.value + 3